crossclassify/xc-sdk-ios/README.md

 ```

 ## A Simple UIKit Example
-In this example, we show the changes which made in a simple UIKit application, before and after applying integration steps.
+In this example, we show the changes made in a simple UIKit application, before and after applying the integration steps.
 The `CrossClassifyInstance.swift` is a new file.
 Also, `LoginViewController.swift` and `Login.storyboard` are existing files:

 ### CrossClassifyInstance.swift
 ```diff